rapha8l/bonsai/README.md

 <img align="right" src="res/bonsai.png">

-A tiny Linux distribution focused on simplicity and security.
+A tiny Linux distribution focused on simplicity.

 Linux done differently.

 For the idealists, for the hobbyists.

+### Notice February 2020

+Project has been put on hold until further notice.
+Thanks to all who have contributed.

 # Core Philosophy